Mitoxantrone For Dogs

 Lymphoma

-There are many different protocols for the treatment of lymphoma.
-Mitoxantrone can be combined with cyclophosphamide, vincristine, and prednisone into a protocol commonly referred to as CMOP.
+There are many different protocols for the treatment of lymphoma in dogs.
+Mitoxantrone can be combined with cyclophosphamide, vincristine, and prednisone into a protocol commonly called CMOP.

 For example, dogs diagnosed with malignant mesothelioma have been treated with 5-Fluorouracil (5-FU) only and carboplatin only or alternated with mitoxantrone.9 Mean survival time was eight times longer (234 days) for dogs receiving chemotherapy versus no treatment.
 This was a small study and additional work is needed to identify the optimal treatment approach for malignant mesothelioma in dogs.